 Participants

-High school students with physical (91), emotional (125), and learning disabilities (1902), students with intellectual disabilities (438), and 368 students with no disability were included in the study.
+Score data from high school students with physical (n=91), emotional (n=125), and learning disabilities (n=1902), students with intellectual disabilities (n=438), and 368 students with no disabilities from South Carolina (U.S.) were analyzed.
 The physical disability category included students with hearing, orthopedic, vision, and language impairments.
 All students had completed the South Carolina Basic Skills Assessment Program (BSAP) High School Examination of Reading, Oral Accommodation form.
 Of the total sample, 87% of the students were students with disabilities.
 36% of the students were female, and 64% were male.
-Although the dataset originally included 9 Asian, 1674 African American, 12 Hispanic, 15 Indian, and 1289 white students, the Asian, Hispanic, and Indian students were deleted from the analysis, as well as students with two or three listed handicaps (40 students).
+The dataset originally included 9 Asians, 1674 African Americans, 12 Hispanics, 15 American Indians, and 1289 White students; however, the Asian, Hispanic, and American Indian students were excluded from the analysis due to small population sizes, as well as students who each had two or three listed disabilities (40 students).

 Dependent Variable